jacobbisaacson/hw10-hangman-DOM-OOP/README.md

 * Functionality to determine if a guess is good could go in `game` object ***or might best be split between `game` object and `Word` class*** (i.e. `getGuess()` in game and `checkLetter()` in `Word` (which might also update the data structure, and also call the function that causes the word to reprint itself)).
     * Hint: In addition to changing the Word properties, `checkLetter()` could return true or false... how might this be useful?

-* Avoid referencing the `game` object inside the `Word` class if possible; if something has to do with the game more so than the game, it should go in the `game object`.
+* Avoid referencing the `game` object inside the `Word` class if possible; if something has to do with the game more so than the game, it should go in the `game` object.
 You want your `Word` class to be just word-specific stuff.
 In general a class should be a totally standalone thing—that you could even drop in and use in another application.

-* Event listers/handlers will call game object methods containing game play logic
+* Event listers/handlers should call `game` object methods containing game play logic

-* Do NOT put game logic in listeners/handlers.
-Just have them call game methods.
+* Do NOT put game logic (checking guesses, updating html, keeping score, etc) in listeners/handlers.
+Just have your listeners/handlers call `game` methods.

 * You may or may not want a `Letter` class.